 Identification: Commonly misspelled as Cromileptes.

 The genus Chromileptes contains only one species, the panther grouper Chromileptes altivelis.
+Molecular taxonomists have recently subsumed Chromileptes into Epinephelus (Ma and Craig 2018); however, this designation has not yet been widely applied.
 The body is distinctly spotted (dark spots on a light background).
 The head profile is unique amongst the groupers, as it is depressed anteriorly and elevated posteriorly, rising sharply at the nape.
 Pectoral and caudal fins rounded.
 Dorsal fin X (17-19), anal fin III (9-10), pectoral rays 17-18 (Heemstra and Randall 1993; Randall et al. 1996).

 Similar species: Greater soapfish (Rypticus saponaceus) has grey to dark body color, lacks dark body spots.
 Spotted soapfish (R. subifrenatus) has tan to brown body color and pale borders around dark spots.